 2. Milwaukee 2680-20 M18 Cordless Grinder

 Unlike other cordless grinders, Milwaukee 2680-20 M18 features a side handle that can be set in three different positions.
-Thanks to this, the grinder will remain stable throughout its usage.
+Thanks to this, the grinder remains stable throughout its usage.

 3. Milwaukee 2445-20 M12 Jig Saw